Everyone has a journey.

 By the time I was in my early 30s, I was old enough to know what I didn’t know.
 I knew big, all-encompassing love.
-But I didn’t know how to grow it, or why it kept collapsing.
+But I didn’t know why it always felt like I was making a sacrifice, or why it kept collapsing.
 I knew how to do my self-work but I still didn’t know how to make my love life into the vision of my future that I aspired to.
 And so, I chose a different tack.
 After 10 years in the yoga and wellness world, I was at the top of my career.
 It was time to walk away.
 I sold my wellness businesses to finance my MA in Psychology from Columbia University and I went into the program with two goals: to learn why yoga and meditation were so impactful to my mental health through dark times, and to learn what makes relationships last.

 And here’s the thing.
 It worked.
 I discovered positive psychology, literally the science of how to be happier.
 I lived knee deep in decades of research on the correlations between mental health and mindfulness.
 And I spent the last six months of my time at Columbia writing my thesis on positive rituals for making love last.